This article first appeared as sponsored content in EdWeek’s November print edition.

 When I started teaching, I used more traditional teaching methods like recitation and memorization.
 I often felt I was failing my students who were performing above grade level.
 When you’ve got seventh-grade students, and some are reading many grade levels behind, while others are reading at the expected grade level, the focus must be on the students most in need.
 Enrichment opportunities for students achieving significantly above grade level were severely lacking, and I almost felt like I was wasting their time.
 Since I started using Summit Learning, I feel like this is the first time where it’s not just about meeting the status-quo, but also supporting students at their individual instruction level.

-For educators who are unfamiliar with Summit Learning, it’s a personalized approach to teaching and learning— created by Summit Public Schools—that empowers teachers to customize instruction to meet the needs of each student.
+For educators who are unfamiliar with Summit Learning, it’s a personalized approach to teaching and learning that empowers teachers to customize instruction to meet the needs of each student.
 Work in the classroom is supported by a software platform that gives students access to a range of learning resources, helping them study in ways that best suit them.
 As a result, they’re never held back and can achieve their fullest potential.
 For those who struggle, they can learn in more than one way until they master something.
 Every student is challenged.

 Summit Learning has three components: one-to-one mentoring, projects, and self-directed learning.
 Through my school’s participation, I receive ongoing professional development and coaching, along with access to a customizable curriculum that helps me bring high-quality learning opportunities into the classroom.

 - Having a variety of relevant resources to meet each student right where they are.
 I am able to customize every lesson, and so I no longer have some students confused while others are bored.
 I’m able to assign work based on unique ability levels.